kowusu01/KOwusu.Tieku.HarvardX.Capstone.Movielens/README.md

 4. select all and Run

 Executing the scripts attached to the submission
-If you decide not to clone the repo and instead jut to run file attached in the submission, follow the steps:
+If you decide not to clone the repo and instead juSt to run file attached in the submission, follow the steps:
-1. downlad the attached file to your preferred location
+1. download the attached file to your preferred location
 2. in the same location where you copied the file, create a folder called rda, the script requires it
 3. go to RStudio and navigate to your folder
 4. open the movielens.R script